sohyunwriter/LangChain-OpenTutorial/docs/09-VectorStore/09-Neo4j.md

 ### Create Index

-Now we will create a new index.
+Now, we will create a new index.

-This can be done by calling `create_index` method, which will return an object connected to newly created index.
+This can be done by calling the ```create_index``` method, which will return an object connected to the newly created index.

-If an index exists with the same name, the method will print out notification.
+If an index exists with the same name, the method will print out a notification.

-When we create a new index, we must provide embedding object or dimension of vector, and ```metric``` to use for similarity search.
+When creating a new index, we must provide an embedding object or the dimension of vector, along with a ```metric``` to use for similarity search.

+If the index created successfully or already exists, the ```create_index``` method will return a ```Neo4jDocumentManager``` object that can add, delete, search or scroll through items in the index.

-In this tutorial we will pass `OpenAIEmbeddings` when we create a new index.
+In this tutorial we will pass ```OpenAIEmbeddings``` when creating a new index.

 **[ NOTE ]**
-- If you pass dimension of vector instead of embedding object, this must match the dimension of embeded vector of your choice of embedding model.
+- If you pass the dimension of a vector instead of an embedding object, it must match the dimension of the embeded vector of the embedding model that you choose.
 - An embedding object must have ```embed_query``` and ```embed_documents``` methods.
-- ```metric``` is used to set distance method for similarity search. ```Neo4j``` supports **cosine** and **euclidean** .
+- The ```metric``` parameter is used to set distance metric for similarity search. ```Neo4j``` supports **cosine** and **euclidean** distance.

 ```python
 # Initialize OpenAIEmbeddings